-These women intimidated the hell out of me.
-And they showed me such kindness.
+These women intimidated the hell out of me, but they showed me such kindness.
 I don’t know what food writer I would have become without their influence.

 What an honor to participate in something that feels bigger than the three of us.

-When it was all said and done, we contributed a total of 163 books — a fraction of Virginia’s collection — to the Cookbook Cafe.
+When it was all said and done, Kitty and I contributed a total of 163 books — a fraction of Virginia’s collection — to the Cookbook Cafe.
 The oldest dates back to 1957, and the most recent from 2021, the year the newspaper stopped having a full time food writer.

 It was such a beautiful way to close out that chapter of my career with her.
 To move those dusty boxes of books out of my garage.
 To thank the woman who led the way so that I could have the freedom to make this path my own.

 To one more step in my grief of leaving behind that special title of “newspaper food columnist.”

 That’s one thing that Kitty and I always talk about: We absolutely loved that job.

 The “recipe lady” at the local daily newspaper holds a special place in the community, and having held that title for more than twice as long as I did, she understands and all it means — including walking away from it — at a deeper level.